projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_nuc.rst

 #####################################################

-The ACRN hypervisor supports a logical partition scenario in which the User OS (such as Ubuntu OS) running in a pre-launched VM can bypass the ACRN hypervisor and directly access isolated PCI devices.
+The ACRN hypervisor supports a logical partition scenario in which the User OS, running in a pre-launched VM, can bypass the ACRN hypervisor and directly access isolated PCI devices.
 The following guidelines provide step-by-step instructions on how to set up the ACRN hypervisor logical partition scenario on Intel NUC while running two